grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 }
 ```

 This step does not require restart of any Mimir component.
-After applying the change components will stop writing ring updates to Consul, and will only use `memberlist`.
+After applying the change components will stop writing ring updates to Consul, and will only use memberlist.
 You can watch `cortex_multikv_mirror_enabled` metric to see if all components have picked up updated configuration.

 ## Step 5: Disable `multi` KV Store